JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - Darkbasic Pro, BASIC, this one is on github and it looks reasonably well organized and for that reason may be supportable in the future but it looks like there is no community activity around it.
 - pc-basic.io this one was updated on Thursday!
 Its got graphics and is compatible with GWBasic.
 Theres actually discussion in the community (sourceforge discussion forums) and encouragement to show what basic programs work with it even online ones.
 - batari basic last released in 2007 but lets you develop homebrew for the 2600 http://bataribasic.com
-- Babylon.js (in the table above) is really good and updated and the forum is HOPPING.
-I can see some arguments but am not impressed by the standoffishness about creating a discord.
-That does not impress me at all.
-It shows me the community is too conservative in some ways even if I can see some validity to their arguments they are dismissing or ignoring the huge benefits.
-It gets under my skin when they dismiss new ideas because they dont want things to change.
-"Thats been tried before and wasnt successful" is a deeply limiting attitude.  grr.
 - [Tons of C Libraries](https://notabug.org/koz.ross/awesome-c#frameworks)
 - [Tons of C++ Libraries](https://en.cppreference.com/w/cpp/links/libs)
 - [Tons of C/C++ Libraries for Gamedev](https://github.com/raizam/gamedev_libraries)